thetrailmixfactory/thetrailmixfactory.github.io/README.md

 - Dynamic and mobile friendly UI
 - Validation for category limits and personal details
 - Room for photos for both premade mixes and raw ingredients!
+- A JSON file for enabling/disabling ingredients from the menu
+- A custom naming system with text effects as part of the company experience!